Chashm-e-Afreen/aruuz-gah-backend/README.md

 ### Installing
 Once the project is in the right directory, you just have to build it.

 Let's say we want to generate a binary named aruuz.
+We'll write

 ```
 go build -o aruuz